IQ404/study-notes/README.md

   There are certain points (called synchronization point) where synchronization between the CPU and GPU is required.
 Generally, when encountering a synchronization point, CPU does not need to wait for all queued commands in GPU to finish before it continues executing.
 For examples:

   - When swapping buffers (often at the end of rendering a frame, e.g., `glfwSwapBuffers()` in GLFW), the CPU waits for the GPU to finish rendering the current frame before the buffers are swapped.
-This wait is usually for the completion of the frame rendering commands only, not all commands in the queue.
+This wait is usually for the completion of the frame rendering commands only, not all commands in the queue. (❓ Is this true?
+Especially when using ImGui.)

   - When reading data back from the GPU (e.g., `glReadPixels`), the CPU will wait for the GPU to finish all operations that affect the data being read back.
 For example, if you're reading from a framebuffer, the CPU will (only) wait for all rendering commands that update that framebuffer to complete.